 Vatican Museums & Sistine Chapel Tickets

 Yes, the Vatican Museums and Sistine Chapel are wheelchair accessible.
 The Vatican also has disability-friendly toilets.

-How long does it take to get around the Vatican Museums and Sistine Chapel?
+How long does it take to visit the Vatican Museums and Sistine Chapel?

+Vatican Museums & Sistine Chapel Tickets